peanutprotocol/peanut-sdk/README.md

 ### Feedback

-This is an early SDK, and we're very open to suggestions and improvements.
-Please feel free to ping on discord #dev channel, or open an issue (or PR) on the [Github repo](https://github.com/peanutprotocol/peanut-sdk/issues).
+We love feedback - please feel free to ping on [discord](https://discord.com/invite/BX9Ak7AW28) #dev channel, or open an issue (or PR) on the [Github repo](https://github.com/peanutprotocol/peanut-sdk/issues).

-# Development

-Section for the people that develop this sdk / want to contribute.

-## Running devnet tests

-1. Install tenderly cli
-2. Type `tenderly login` in the terminal
-3. Choose "Access key" option
-4. Enter the key.
-Find it in the peanut's notion in the tools section or ask @nebolax.
-5. Ready!
-Develop & run devnet tests the way you normally do it 🥜